Donnie Kruse, 'Chicago's favorite barman,' dead at 56

 Stanley’s had nights that were pure magic.
 Kid Rock and Vedder came in and sang karaoke.
 Chris Chelios hung out, as well as a lot of other Blackhawks.
 Michael Jordan, Chris Farley, Brett and Bobby Hull and actors D.B.
 Sweeney and Stephen Baldwin dropped by.

 When Fitzpatrick met Mr. Kruse several years ago, he admired his Pogues T-shirt.
-Mr. Kruse offered to get him one of the shirts.
-He did–and it turned out, “He got it from the Pogues,” the artist said.
+Mr. Kruse offered to get him one and did.
+“He got it from the Pogues,” the artist said.

-Singer-songwriter Michael McDermott called Mr. Kruse “Chicago’s favorite barman” in a piece he wrote for the website http://www.theruggedmale.com.
+Singer-songwriter Michael McDermott dubbed Mr. Kruse “Chicago’s favorite barman” in a piece he wrote for the website theruggedmale.com.

-McDermott immortalized him in song in “I Know a Place,” which includes this line: “When I was strugglin’, and I had no money, Donnie Kruse lended me his hand.”
+McDermott immortalized him in song in “I Know a Place,” which includes the line: “When I was strugglin’, and I had no money, Donnie Kruse lended me his hand.”

-It happened around 2002, McDermott said in an interview Wednesday.
-“I was totally down and out just a sniveling, sneezing, fallen-from-grace rock star drug addict,” he said.
-“It was quite a fall, when I literally had no money.
-It was big.
-It was the darkest point.”
+That happened around 2002, McDermott said Wednesday.
+“I was totally down and out, just a sniveling, sneezing, fallen-from-grace rock-star / drug addict,” he said.
+“It was the darkest point.”

 Enter Mr. Kruse, who extended a lifeline by hiring him to play at Stanley’s.

-In addition to McDermott, Mr. Kruse helped many get their start with bartending and catering positions.
+Mr. Kruse helped many others, too, hiring them for bartending and catering work.

 “He gave a lot of people jobs and didn’t broadcast it,” said O’Brien.
-“He probably ran it (Stanley’s) less to make money and to win awards, than he did because he felt his corner bar was part of the fabric of Chicago.”
+“He probably ran [Stanley’s] less to make money and to win awards than he did because he felt his corner bar was part of the fabric of Chicago.”

 “I can’t count the times I would see him kind of wordlessly go out the side door with a bag of food and give it to a homeless person,” Fitzpatrick said.

-When Fitzpatrick was recovering from heart surgery, Mr. Kruse spent hours in his hospital room.
-“He would bring his laptop in and we would watch hockey fights,” he said.
+A couple of years ago, when Fitzpatrick was recovering from heart surgery, Mr. Kruse spent hours in his hospital room.
+“He would bring his laptop in, and we would watch hockey fights,” he said.

 Mr. Kruse formerly was involved in the now-closed restaurants BB’s and Butterfield 8.